 What Is Semaglutide?

 Semaglutide is an injectable medication designed to treat type 2 diabetes and obesity; it has gained popularity as a weight-loss medication.
 Semaglutide helps reduce blood sugar levels to normal.
 It also slows down food digestion and decreases hunger, leading to weight loss.
+Semaglutide is an active ingredient in three FDA-approved drugs, which include:

-- Wegovy injection: Wegovy is approved to help adults and children 12 years of age and older with obesity, or some adults who are overweight and have weight-related medical conditions lose weight and keep it off.
+- Wegovy injection: Wegovy is approved to help adults and children 12 years of age and older with obesity, or some adults who are overweight and have weight-related medical conditions, lose weight and keep it off.

 How Does Semaglutide Work for Weight Loss?

-Semaglutide belongs to a group of drugs called glucagon-like peptide-1 receptor agonists (GLP-1RA).
+Semaglutide belongs to a class of drugs known as glucagon-like peptide-1 receptor agonists (GLP-1RAs).
 It mimics the GLP-1 hormone produced in the gut after eating.
 GLP-1 stimulates the body to produce more insulin, which lowers blood sugar (glucose).
 Higher doses of GLP-1 also affect the brain regions that control hunger and make you feel full.
+When combined with diet and exercise, semaglutide can result in significant weight loss, as well as a decreased risk of diabetes, heart disease, and cancer in people with obesity or overweight.

 Why Am I Not Losing Weight on Semaglutide?
 10 Reasons From an Expert